itssanjeev/itssanjeev/README.md

 - 📚 Currently learning and practicing **Data Structures and Algorithms**

-- 📚 Passionate about building software that solves **real-world problems**
+- 📚 Passionate about building software that solves **Real-world problems**

 - 🤝👯 I’m looking to collaborate on [Open Source projects](Open Source projects)